cuckoosandbox/cuckoo/README.md

 ![Cuckoo](http://cuckoosandbox.org/graphic/cuckoo.png)

-In three words, [Cuckoo Sandbox](http://www.cuckoosandbox.org) is a malware analysis system.
+[Cuckoo Sandbox](http://www.cuckoosandbox.org) is the leading open source automated malware analysis system.

 What does that mean?
 It simply means that you can throw any suspicious file at it and in a matter of seconds Cuckoo will provide you back some detailed